 Best for the Complex Player

 We’ve seen two-layer golf balls and three-layer entries as designers look to create spheres that do everything from flying low and fast off the tee to landing soft and slow on the green.
-The TaylorMade TP5x up the ante with five-layer construction.
+The TaylorMade TP5x up the ante with five-layer construction, unique even among the best golf balls in the world.
 Looking to provide maximum ball speed for the biggest possible carry, these pellets are wound tighter than a juiced baseball.
 Before you get to the urethane cover, the TP5x packs four, increasingly stiff layers to produce more aggressive ball flight.

 19. Wilson Staff 50 Elite